All Episodes

 He was a leader.

-Uh so the establishment Republicans have their work cut out for them.
+So the establishment Republicans have their work cut out for them.

-They can continue to attack the grassroots, that's you.
+They can continue to attack the grassroots.

-How in the world can conservatives who have stayed loyal to conservative principles and concepts be blamed for what's happened to the Republican Party.
+How in the world can conservatives who have stayed loyal to conservative principles and concepts be blamed for what's happened to the Republican Party?

 The people that have made the mess of the Republican Party are those who have attempted to expand it by including liberals and independents and Democrats so as to marginalize conservatives.